Yrenatal and baby Years

 • A brief introduction to prenatal music stimulation

-Daily class assignments are given each trainee.
-Each trainee has an opportunity to lead an activity in the daily baby class during the training week.
+Daily written class observation assignments are given each trainee.
+Each trainee has an opportunity to lead an activity in the daily baby/toddler class during the training week.

 This course emphasizes the development of a child from birth through age three.
 The Second stage delves more deeply into topics and includes:

-• Study of the baby class curriculum and goals
+• Study of the baby/Toddler class curriculum and goals

 • The importance of the baby class sequence and key teaching strategies